Phonics and Spellings

 These sounds are then taught within decodable Green words.

-In our wonderful, challenging, eclectic English language there are words which are not decodable and need to be learnt by sight, these are Red words e.g. the, said.
+In our wonderful, challenging, eclectic English language there are words that are not decodable and need to be learnt by sight, these are Red words e.g. the, said.

 As children’s reading develops, they will need to work out longer real words that include some syllables that, on their own, have no meaning e.g. fan-tas-tic, e-nor-mous